-In the reporting period, two workstation air samples exceeded an Internal Control Level.
+In the reporting period, five workstation air samples exceeded an Internal Control Level.
 The results were identified during the daily air sample result reviews.
-One was associated with Grinder Swarf Collection and the other was associated with Final Press Feed #2.
+Three were associated with Grinder #2, one was associated with Grinder #3, and one was associated with Final Press Feed #1.